 In the UK it is extremely unlikely you will obtain planning permission to build a house in established woodland, especially if no building or structure currently exists.
 Consult your local planning department before making any purchase of woodland where you would like to build.

-In some cases you may be able to buy woodland or forested land and there may be a derelict building within it.
+In some cases, you may be able to buy woodland or forested land and there may be a derelict building within it.
 This gives the opportunity of renovating the derelict property and turning it into a home.
 However, obtaining planning permission will depend entirely on the circumstances of not only the woodland you have bought but on the building itself.

-Although it may appear to be an abandoned building and even partially ruined, if the building is listed or protected in some way it may mean that renovating or rebuilding the property is not an option.
+Although it may appear to be an abandoned building and even partially ruined if the building is listed or protected in some way it may mean that renovating or rebuilding the property is not an option.
 Many potential property owners have been caught out by circumstances like these, so it is important you research the derelict property for sale and surrounding land before committing to any kind of purchase.

-Woodland for sale with a cabin
+Woodland for Sale with A Cabin

 Buying woodland in the UK is no different than buying any other kind of property.
 Before you being your search try to establish the type of woodland you are looking for and the area you are interested in.
 For example, if you are interested in woodland for sale in Scotland or Wales and you wish to be in a remote area, use these criteria to limit your search to specific areas.

-Find out who owns a woodland
+Find out Who Owns a Woodland

 The Land Registry in the UK can assist you in finding out who owns a piece of woodland you may have seen and which sparks your interest.
 You can also visit areas personally and ask around on a local basis, you may be surprised at the information which can be uncovered by having a chat with a local farmer or asking at a village post office.
 Using this method to find wooded land to buy is extremely effective.

 Buying woodland can be an extremely good investment, with certain woodlands in the UK returning nearly 10% per annum.
-This could be even more if you buy a commercial woodland such as a pine forest, commercial wood operation or even an area which could be eligible for government assistance in order to maintain and re-establish the woodland.
+This could be even more if you buy a commercial woodland such as a pine forest, commercial wood operation or even an area that could be eligible for government assistance in order to maintain and re-establish the woodland.